1964 Wisconsin Supreme Court election: Primary results

+The narrowness of the margin by which Wilkie led in the primary left uncertainty heading into the general election as to which candidate might prevail.
+A race that had been widely seen as a near certain Wilkie victory suddenly became perceived as a competitive one.

-The primary election had an unexpected result, with Boyle surprisingly advancing to the general election and coming within several points of Wilkie's vote share.
+The result of the primary election was unexpected; Boyle surprisingly advanced to the general election and came within several points of Wilkie's vote share.
 The result included a narrow margin between Boyle and Wilkie in the state's most populous county: Milwaukee County.

 The primary saw 376,248 votes cast, out of 2.2 million eligible voters in the state.
-This was greater than turnout of 355,000 that election officials had forecast.
-The higher-than-expected turnout may have in part been the result of good weather across the state on election day.
+This was greater than the turnout of 355,000 that election officials had forecast.
+The higher-than-expected turnout may have been in part the result of good weather across the state on election day.